 Harnessing the power and potential of technology in learning is core at BGS.
-Specifications regarding the compulsory personal device to be purchased for 2018 will soon be sent home to parents.
+Specifications regarding the compulsory personal device to be purchased for 2019 can be accessed here.

 The Hub is our electronic learning management and communication system that supports the boys’ daily routine at school and home.
 The Hub enables staff to post messages directly to the students and is the main vehicle of communication between home, school and the boy himself.
 Academic results are also posted on the Hub.
 Parents will be issued personalised log-in details and are encouraged to attend parent training sessions.
 Please see the video below for further information.

 Parent participation is a key pillar in the School’s Strategic Plan.
 There are many ways you can stay connected at home and work including